Rusty Gilpin » Paramedic FAQ

 Where are clinicals and internship done?

 GCTC has strict requirements for approved clinical sites, however we make every effort to limit long travels for clinical shifts.
 Realize, however, that in some remote areas of Oklahoma there may not be any “qualifying” clinical locations and travel may be inevitable.
-Currently we have approved sites in Shawnee, Norman and ADA with additional sites being evaluated in other areas as the need arises.
+Currently we have approved sites in Shawnee, Norman, Stillwater, OKC, Tulsa, Ardmore, and ADA with additional sites being evaluated in other areas as the need arises.

 Clinicals are done in "block" schedules, meaning you are not in class while you go to clinical.
 Basically, we stop class for one month, twice a year, while you go to clinical.
 So, you are not asked to juggle work, home class and clinical shifts all at once.
-This greatly reduces student workload and stress, which makes a our "fast track" program possible.
-Note: there are some clinicals that will be done while you are in class, but these are only EMS clinicals and this was changed due to numerous student requests.
-These EMS clinicals are also done at a time in the program (towards the end) that does not add to student stress.
-You will do the bulk of your internship hours after ALL of the "classroom" learning has been completed.
+This greatly reduces your student workload and stress, which makes our "fast track" program possible.
+Note: there are some clinicals that will be done while you are in class, but these are typically only EMS clinicals and this was changed due to numerous student requests.
+These EMS clinicals are also done at a time in the program (towards the end) that actually helps to reduce student stress.
+Then, you will do the bulk of your internship hours after ALL of the "classroom" learning has been completed.

 What happens if I have to drop out?
 Will I have to start over at the beginning?